 Shared hosting providers, the ones that offer $3/month hosting, don’t always have your site’s best interest in mind.
 Hundreds or thousands of sites, of varying security and content, are packed onto each server to maximize revenue.
 Backups, SSL certificates, and security add-ons may be available, usually for a large extra fee.

 Going through your website to make sure it works properly is a task that many website owners overlook.
 Checking your pages and navigating through your site on at least a weekly basis can help you identify things that need attention before they become bigger problems.

 Visually Check All Pages

 Navigate to all of your pages on your site.
 Make sure that they are loading properly.
 Do it on both mobile and desktop browsers.
 I can’t tell you how many times I’ve caught a misspelling or an image that isn’t linked correctly.
-It’s better that you find it before your users.
+It’s better that you find it before your site visitors.